50/50 Sidewalk Replacement Program

 Who is Eligible for the Program?

 Any private property in the City of Evanston, residential or business, is eligible for the program.
-Through May 12, City engineers are accepting applications for spring 2018 sidewalk repairs and will assist you with questions.
+Through May 12, City engineers are accepting applications for late spring/early summer 2020 sidewalk repairs and will assist you with questions.
 Another opportunity to participate in the program will be offered in late summer 2018.
 Please contact us by calling 3-1-1 (or 847-448-4311) or send us a message or submit a service request.

 What Sidewalk is Covered?